frankrutz/myhohoho/README.md

 # History
 - Nov/Dec 2015:
-Build and used on Google Cloud Engine
+created, build and used on Google Cloud Engine

 - 22nd Jan 2017:
-Release prepared on github
+released on github